 After Eliza died at the age of 93, her ghost was reported – wandering around in a white dress and making chilling noises.
 Visitors also claim to have seen a drunken soldier on the staircase and Eliza’s husbands fighting in the cellar.

 The Morris-Jumel Mansion has earned its right to be counted as one of the most haunted places in the US.

 Location: 65 Jumel Terrace, New York, NY 10032

 Wendy from EmptyNestersHitTheRoad

-To capture and hold these captured men, underground tunnels originally built to move inventory between businesses were repurposed for illicit purposes.
-Trap doors were even installed in some local bars so that drunk men would drop into the tunnel below and be imprisoned until their sale.
+Underground tunnels initially built to move inventory between businesses were repurposed for the illicit purpose of holding captured men.
+Trap doors were installed in some local bars so that drunk men would drop into the tunnel below and be imprisoned until they were sold.

 Location: 120 NW 3rd Ave, Portland, OR 97209

 This excellent guided tour will give you a good flavour of these creepy tunnels: Portland: Haunted History Tour and Pub Crawl